elixir-cldr/cldr_routes/README.md

 > #### Warning {: .warning}
 >
-> Route helpers are deprecated as of Phoenix 1.7.
-Like Phoenix, localization route helpers are
+> Route helpers are deprecated in favor of verified routes as of Phoenix 1.7.
+Like Phoenix,
-> can still be generated.
-When using `mix phx.new my_app`, the `MyAppWeb` module will include
+> localization route helpers can still be generated.
+When using `mix phx.new my_app`,
-> `use Phoenix.Router, helpers: false`.
-This is also the recommendation when using
+> the `MyAppWeb` module will include `use Phoenix.Router, helpers: false`.
+This is also the
-> `MyApp.Cldr.Router`.
+> recommendation when using `MyApp.Cldr.Router`.

 Manually constructing the localized helper names shown in the example above would be tedious.
 Therefore a `LocalizedHelpers` module is generated at compile-time.
 Assuming the router module is called `MyAppWeb.Router` then the full name of the localized helper module is `MyAppWeb.Router.LocalizedHelpers`.